 The Fund provides pensions and other benefits to members and their beneficiaries.
-The benefits in force on the valuation date are set out in the following pieces of legislation and any relevant amending legislation:
+The benefits in force on the valuation date are set out in the following pieces of legislation:

-- The Local Government Pension Scheme (Benefits, Membership and Contributions) Regulations 2007 (the "Benefits Regulations")
+- The Local Government Pension Scheme (Benefits, Membership and Contributions) Regulations 2007 (the "Benefits Regulations") as amended. - The Local Government Pension Scheme (Administration) Regulations 2008 (the "Administration Regulations") as amended.

-- The Local Government Pension Scheme (Administration) Regulations 2008 (the "Administration Regulations") - The Local Government Pension Scheme (Transitional Provisions) Regulations 2008 (the "Transitional Regulations")
+- The Local Government Pension Scheme (Transitional Provisions) Regulations 2008 (the "Transitional Regulations") as amended.